Flagsmith/flagsmith-java-client/README.md

 ```

-logging is disabled by default.
+Logging is disabled by default.
 If you would like to enable it then call `.enableLogging()` on the client builder:

 ```java
 FlagsmithClient flagsmithClient = FlagsmithClient.newBuilder()